erodrigufer/Go_from_A_to_Z/README.md

 * [Concurrency in Go](https://www.oreilly.com/library/view/concurrency-in-go/9781491941294/) (O'Reilly) [_Katherine Cox-Buday_]

 ## Data structures
-* [Go Data Structures](https://research.swtch.com/godata): A description of the memory implementation of some basic types in Go: bytes, int, floats, structs, pointers , strings and slices.
+* [Go Data Structures](https://research.swtch.com/godata): A description of the memory implementation of some basic types in Go: bytes, int, floats, structs, pointers, strings and slices.
 Furthermore, a description of the functions for data structure creation `make` and `new`. [_Russ Cox_]

 ## Semantics
 * [Golang Interfaces Explained](https://www.alexedwards.net/blog/interfaces-explained): Definition, meaning and usefulness of interfaces. [_Alex Edwards_]